cribby/cribby.github.io/baseball.md

 <div class="project-block">
 Baseball Factories<br>
 <br>
 This project started out as me wondering where the world's baseball players were coming from.
 I want to note that this doesn't account for players who identify as dual nationalities.
-This is with me wondering where the world's baseball players came, just those players from countries where they hold citizenship.<br>
+Turns out other countries were more efficiently churning out ball players than America.
+*Created using Tableau and Canva<br>
 <br>
 <br>
 <a href="https://public.tableau.com/views/FINALPROJECT830/FINAL830?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link" target="_blank" rel="noopener">